harryjackson/cool/README.md

 cmake -G Xcode ../
 ````

-Then open the project in Xcode and you should be able to run some of the tests
+Then open the XCode project file in ./build in Xcode and you should be able
-etc
+to run some of the tests etc

-\section Cool Assembly Language (casm)
+## Cool Assembly Language (casm)

-\subsection Casm Intro
+### Casm Intro

 I think the name Casm is perfect because there's a casm between Casm and real
 assembler.
 The VM willl load casm files in ascii or binary.
 I've chosen ascii